Preparatory instrument training

 The music workshop lasts 45 minutes and takes place in groups of eight students.
 The music workshop introduces students to their own instrumental training instrument and band playing, develops interaction skills and creative expression.
 In addition to playing together, music is explored through playing, singing and movement.
 Active personal experience of music is essential.

-How to apply for instrumental coaching
+How to apply for preparatory instrumental coaching

 Applications for instrumental coaching are made through an aptitude test.